 Credit ratings estimate a company's ability to meet its obligations and may directly affect the cost and availability of financing to that company.
-The following table presents the credit ratings of AIG and certain of its subsidiaries as of April 27, 2018.
-Figures in parentheses indicate the relative ranking of the ratings within the agency's rating categories; that ranking refers only to the major rating category and not to the modifiers assigned by the rating agencies.
+The following table presents the credit ratings of AIG and certain of its subsidiaries as of July 27, 2018.
+Figures in parentheses indicate the relative ranking of the ratings within the agency's rating categories; that ranking refers only to the

-Short-Terr n Debt Senior Long-Term De Moody's S&P Moody's ^(a) S&P ^(b) Fitch ^(c) AIG P-2 (2nd of 3) A-2 (2nd of 8) Baa 1 (4th of 9) BBB+ (4th of 9) BBB+ (4th of 9) Stable Outlook Stable Outlook Negative Outlook Negative Outlook AIG Financial Products Corp. (d) P-2 A-2 Baa 1 BBB+ - Stable Outlook Stable Outlook Negative Outlook
+Short-Terr n Debt Senior Long-Term Debt Moody's S&P Moody's ^(a) S&P ^(b) Fitch ^(c) AIG P-2 (2nd of 3) A-2 (2nd of 8) Baa 1 (4th of 9) BBB+ (4th of 9) BBB+ (4th of 9) Stable Outlook Stable Outlook Negative Outlook Negative Outlook AIG Financial Products Corp. ^(d) P-2 A-2 Baa 1 BBB+ - Stable Outlook Stable Outlook Negative Outlook

-- (a) Moody's appends numerical modifiers 1, 2 and 3 to the generic rating categories to show relative position within the rating categories. - (b) S&P ratings may be modified by the addition of a plus or minus sign to show relative standing within the major rating categories. - (c) Fitch ratings may be modified by the addition of a plus or minus sign to show relative standing within the major rating categories. - (d) AIG guarantees all obligations of AIG Financial Products Corp.
+(a) Moody's appends numerical modifiers 1, 2 and 3 to the generic rating categories to show relative position within the rating categories.

+(b) S&P ratings may be modified by the addition of a plus or minus sign to show relative standing within the major rating categories.

+(c) Fitch ratings may be modified by the addition of a plus or minus sign to show relative standing within the major rating categories.

+(d) AIG guarantees all obligations of AIG Financial Products Corp.